Matematikoi/query-generator/README.md

 We provide a small example for explaining the main steps of database and query generation:
-1. Generate Database (only TPCDS and TPCH are currently supported)
+1. Generate Database (only TPCDS and TPCH are currently supported).
-1. Make histograms (column statistics) of the generated database in step 1
+1. Make histograms (column statistics) of the generated database in step 1.
 1. Generate join queries using the database and the histograms of the previous steps.
 1. Filter the generated join queries to
-	1. remove queries with empty results;
+	- remove queries with empty results;
-	1. optionally, bin the queries based on the output cardinality and subsample in each bin.
+	- optionally, bin the queries based on the output cardinality and subsample in each bin.
 1. Augment the join queries using LLMs and unions.
 1. OPTIONAL.
 Post-process the queries by
-	1. fixing LLM issues (e.g., for Group By-Aggregation)
+	- fixing LLM issues (e.g., the attributes used in Group By-Aggregation);
-	1. adding LIMIT 100 if the query returns too many rows
+	- adding LIMIT 100 if the query returns too many rows.

 We invite the user to run `pixi run main --help` to get documentation of all of the existing endpoints.